appseconnect/docs/_posts/Package Documents/2020-12-08-Package-Document-For-SAPB1-Magento2-B2B.md

 Given below is the checklist of Extension & Add On’s required for these applications.

-**WooCommerce Application**

-•	Version: WooCommerce 2.6 V & Above

-•	Extension: insync-wp-rest-filter-1.0.3

-•	Description: This is used For API Filtration with respect to Date & Time

-**SAP ByDesign Application**

-•	Version: SAP ByDesign 19.1.0

-•	Extension: `YJT3WBG5Y__V7(INS_AEC_STOCK)`

-•	Description: This extension is used for Stock Updating

 **SAP B1 Application**

 •	Version: Supported SAP B1 Version are: